Tratoken/ffpad/README.md

 It's a macro pad with 5*5 keys, so it's Five * Five Macro Pad, and I named it FF Pad.<br>
 By the way, I also play FINAL FANTASY XIV, and use it almost exclusively as a pad.

+The RP2024-Zero LEDs are lit up by layer.
+* Layer 0: Blue
+* Layer 1: Red
+* Layer 2: Green
+* Layer 3: White

+Using transparent key switches and key caps allows you to identify which layer is which by color.

 ## Bill Of Materials
 * 25 x diodes 1N4148
 * 25 x Mechanical switches